What’s the most common injury experienced on the Camino de Santiago?

 Although you’ll do your best to prevent blisters from happening in the first place, anticipate blister trouble.
 Have a fully-stocked blister kit with enough tape, dressings, antiseptic and everything you’ll need for dealing with hot-spots and treating all three types of blisters.
 On top of the general blister kit gear, consider a few items that will give you advanced blister management capabilities.
 Consider taking thick orthopaedic felt, ENGO Patches, silicone gel toe sleeves or caps and sterile scalpel blades.

-Thick orthopaedic felt for donut pads; ENGO Patches for reducing friction levels between your sock and the shoe or insole; silicone gel toe covers for absorbing shear; and sterile scalpel blade for lancing blisters.
+In the image below, you see some must-have equipment.
+Thick orthopaedic felt for donut pads; ENGO Patches for reducing friction levels between your sock and the shoe or insole; gel toe protectors for absorbing shear; and sterile scalpel blade for lancing blisters.

 6 x Cutiplast island dressings 7cm x 5cm (sterile)